Mercedes E-Class saloon - Interior & comfort

 The standard E-Class range is available in four trim levels, including entry-level Sport, AMG Line, AMG Line Premium and AMG Line Night Edition Premium Plus, which add more standard kit and styling tweaks.

 The Mercedes E-Class is more expensive than most of its main rivals but it does come with plenty of standard equipment.
 All trim levels include cruise control, parking sensors, a reversing camera, Parktronic and LED headlights.
+AMG versions get a new steering wheel, with controls split into different sets.
+Once you're familiar with them, most can be operated without taking your eyes off the road, making them less fiddly than the Sport steering wheel.

 An AMG Line Edition trim is exclusive to the hybrid models.
 It features 18-inch alloy wheels, privacy glass and a more muscular body kit.
 You'll have to pay extra for real leather, but Mercedes' man-made 'Artico' leather is convincing to look at, robust and fitted as standard.